davidanthoff/jl4ds/docs/src/fileio.md

 For some file formats you can pass additional configuration arguments to the `save` function that control in detail how the file is written to disc.
-The following example writes a table to disc as a CSV file, but uses a non-standard delimeter character and also does not write a header to the file:
+The following example writes a table to disc as a CSV file, but uses a non-standard delimiter character and also does not write a header to the file:
 ```julia
 using Queryverse